seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「The cooks and ingredients for Rozemyne-sama's group have already been brought in at Rihyarda's request.
 Asking them to handle a few more people will be sufficient.」

 After the sendoff ceremony, I headed to the teleportation room on my way to have lunch with Ferdinand.
-However, I went by myself and a minimal number of entourage members.
-Florenzia and Charlotte already stated that they wouldn't make it.
-Meanwhile, Rihiarda was furious with me because the cooks and foodstuffs transferred to the Royal Academy dormitory were only supposed to be Rozemyne and her entourage.
-Also, Florenzia told me that "Ferdinand-sama will be forced to maintain a formal attitude if I am present".
+However, I went by myself and a minimal number of retainers.
+Florencia and Charlotte already stated that they wouldn't make it.
+Meanwhile, Rihiarda was furious with me because the cooks and foodstuffs transferred to the Royal Academy dormitory were only supposed to be for Rozemyne and her entourage.
+Also, Florencia declined to go saying that "Ferdinand-sama will be forced to maintain a formal attitude if I am present".
 In other words, the friendly atmosphere between two brothers would supposedly allow me to gain more information out of him and benefit our duchy.

 *……Ferdinand isn't going to be that soft, you know.*